-In Smallville, at the end of the episode appropriately named Turbulence, heavy rain pours as Davis Rage Against the Heavens, Jimmy sinks into drug abuse, and Chloe sobbing alone after Jimmy says marrying her is the biggest mistake of his life.
+- In Smallville, at the end of the episode appropriately named Turbulence, heavy rain pours as Davis Rage Against the Heavens, Jimmy sinks into drug abuse, and Chloe sobbing alone after Jimmy says marrying her is the biggest mistake of his life.

-The Downer Ending of Doctor Who episode "The Pandorica Opens" takes place at night, with no visible stars above.
+- The Downer Ending of Doctor Who episode "The Pandorica Opens" takes place at night, with no visible stars above.
 Stars are, however, clearly visible during the Stonehenge speech, in spite of all the space ships whizzing about.

-In an episode of Hannah Montana when Miley lost an anklet her mother gave her, the weather in Hawai'i promptly turned sour.
+- In an episode of Hannah Montana when Miley lost an anklet her mother gave her, the weather in Hawai'i promptly turned sour.
 When Robbie Ray gives a speech telling her how her mother is always with her, anklet or no, the weather promptly turns gorgeous again.

-In Red Dwarf, "Terrorform", a psi-moon that Rimmer and Kryten crash into latches onto Rimmer's personality and emotions, creating a world with frogs that croak "useless", places that have names to run away from really fast, beasts named after his negative attributes... not to mention a graveyard for certain of his positive attributes.
+- In Red Dwarf, "Terrorform", a psi-moon that Rimmer and Kryten crash into latches onto Rimmer's personality and emotions, creating a world with frogs that croak "useless", places that have names to run away from really fast, beasts named after his negative attributes... not to mention a graveyard for certain of his positive attributes.
 Rimmer's colleagues have to put him in a happy and self-confident state, which is then reflected in the environment, long enough for them all to escape — after which they cheerfully admit that they were lying about how likeable he was.

-Justified in an episode of Stargate SG-1.
+- Justified in an episode of Stargate SG-1.
 While the team, having recently lost Daniel (again) stood around looking pensive and sad, an odd, comforting wind blew past.
 They were inside.
 They all agreed that it must have been a malfunctioning air vent, but we (and O'Neill) know better...

 - A classic episode of The X-Files "Rain King" had Mulder and Scully investigating a swindler who claimed to be able to make it rain (and sold this skill to drought-struck communities).
-Soon enough, they discover the man's ex-wife believes she has a sort of antagonistic version of this trope in effect (the sky seemed to cry on her wedding day, and the clouds laughed at her when she got divorced) and that is behind her ex-husband's apparent abilities.
+Soon enough, they discover the man's ex-fiancée believes she has a sort of antagonistic version of this trope in effect (the sky seemed to cry on her first wedding day, and the clouds laughed at her when she got divorced) and that is behind her ex-fiancée's apparent abilities.
 In fact, she has a nerdy secret admirer who actually has this relationship with the weather, it reflected his moods when she married another man and when she finally left that guy.
 He had been affecting the weather for her ex's business out of guilt.

-In Spartacus: Blood and Sand, as Spartacus, known in the arena as the Bringer of Rain breathes his last, a gentle rain begins to fall.
+- In Spartacus: Blood and Sand, as Spartacus, known in the arena as the Bringer of Rain breathes his last, a gentle rain begins to fall.

-Sometimes jokingly discussed regarding either Lilith or Bebe.
+- Sometimes jokingly discussed regarding either Lilith or Bebe.

 Niles: Strange, I usually get some sign when Lilith is in town - dogs forming into packs, blood weeping down the wall.

-Done in an episode featuring Lilith's brother:
+- Done in an episode featuring Lilith's brother:

 Frasier: The Beast is among us!